jump-dev/Xpress.jl/README.md

 ```

 If you plan to use Xpress_jll, `Pkg.add("Xpress")` will fail because it cannot
 find a local installation of Xpress.
-Therefore, you should
+Therefore, you should set
+`XPRESS_JL_SKIP_LIB_CHECK` before installing.

 ## Use with JuMP